XanderHuggins/cv/index.md

 <br/><br/>

 ### Invited seminar presentations/lectures
+6\.
+Overlooked risks and opportunities for global protected areas revealed by mapping groundwatersheds.
+Presented to the *Global Groundwater Group* at The Nature Conservancy (online meeting) in November 2022. <br/><br/>
 5\.
 Groundwater-connected systems: A new approach for groundwater science and sustainability in social-ecological systems.
 Presented to the *Water and Development Research Group* at **Aalto University** (Espoo, Finland) in August 2022. <br/><br/>
 4\.
 Groundwater-connected systems as complex adaptive social-ecological systems.
 Presented to **IIASA**'s *Water Security Research Group* (Vienna, Austria) for World Water Day in March 2022. <br/><br/>
 3\.The global vulnerability of humans and ecosystems to insufficient freshwater availability.
 Delivered as part of the **Creating a Blue Dialogue Webinar Series: Annual Water Research Roundup**, hosted by the *POLIS Water Sustainability Project* (Victoria, Canada) in March 2022. <br/><br/>